Absolutestunna/React-Server-Side/README.md

 ## React Server side rendering

-A sample React.js project to understand server-side rendering using a node server.
+A sample React.js project to understand server-side rendering using a node server and Redux.

 ## Workflow